-The District's tire removal program provides for the proper disposal of dumped tires.
-The District expanded its program in 2015 to include pilot tire collection at household hazardous waste day (HHWD) events.
+The District's tire removal program provides for the proper disposal of dumped tires through service requests, petitioned wetland management projects, coordinated clean-ups and in some cases participation in Household Hazardous Waste Day Events.
 A maximum number of tires slated for removal and proper disposal as agreed upon by the District and member municipality may be specified for in each municipality's Best Management Practice Plan (reviewed annually).
-Curbside collection, "drop off days", and/or household hazardous waste day collections up to a maximum specified annual amount will be considered on an individual municipality basis.
+Curbside collection, "drop off days", and/or household hazardous waste day collections up to a maximum specified annual amount may be considered on an individual municipality basis.
+The Tire Program is an important part of the District's integrated pest management (IPM) approach and has become a valuable mosquito habitat source reduction tool.

-Tire Removal Type # of tires
+Tire Removal Type # of tires Wetland Management Project 516

-Habitat Restoration 604

-HHWD 45
+HHWD 152

-Other 191
+Service requests 104

-TOTAL TIRES 840
+TOTAL TIRES 772